 The Part A to Part B Self-Audit / Rebilling Pathway under 42 CFR 414.5 allows a hospital to rebill an inpatient claim as outpatient Part B services if a utilization review or audit determines after discharge that inpatient admission was not medically necessary.
 This pathway, originating in CMS Ruling 1455-R and the related FY 2014 IPPS Final Rule, was intended to give hospitals a remedy short of receiving zero payment when Recovery Audit Contractor reviews retroactively denied inpatient admissions.
 The rebilling pathway is relevant to beneficiaries because it can also alter SNF qualifying stay status.

-The Benefit Period Structure: 90 Days Plus 60 Lifetime Reserve Days, FY 2026 Cost-Sharing
+Your Georgia Medicare Hospital Inpatient Benefit Period: 90 Days Plus 60 Lifetime Reserve Days and 2026 Cost-Sharing

 The Medicare hospital benefit operates on a benefit period clock rather than an annual or lifetime clock, and understanding the benefit period structure is essential for predicting what the beneficiary will owe across an extended hospitalization.